fifieldt/twcitizen/content/taiwanese-parents.md

 ## Applying for a Taiwan (NWOHR) passport
 You can apply for a Taiwan passport at your local Taiwanese diplomatic mission.
 In addition to your passport photos, you will likely need some of the following documents:
+* Your home country passport
 * Your birth certificate
 * You parent's marriage certificate
 * Your parent's household registration, ID card, passport and/or birth certificate

-Any of these documents from a country other than Taiwan need to be certified by the Taiwanese diplomatic mission responsible for the area where the document was produced.
+Any of these documents from a country other than Taiwan need to be translated to Chinese and certified by the Taiwanese diplomatic mission responsible for the area where the document was produced.
 For example, if you were born in Los Angeles, USA; then the TECO in Los Angeles needs to certify your birth certificate.